 Dr Roy Havemann, Deputy Director-General: Fiscal and Economic Services for Provincial Treasury, briefed the Committee on the cost of vaccines.
 At the moment, a single dose was estimated at R2.33 and this amount doubled for a two-dose vaccines.
 R231 was the estimated administrative cost per person related to the vaccines.
 He stated that each item would be carefully calculated by the treasury and there was a specific methodology in place in the rolling out of vaccines.
 There were also upfront payments such as building vaccination centres.
 All these made it crucial for provincial treasury to ensure that there would be sufficient budget to cover the 5.1 million people across sectors in the province.
 The estimated cost for the entire vaccine roll out was between R1.2 to R1.7 billion.
-The Department was also reviewing methods to recoup some of the costs, such as utilising medical aid, etc. He assured the Committee that the provincial treasury was available for the vaccine roll out.
+The Department was also reviewing methods to recoup some of the costs, such as utilising medical aid, etc. He assured the Committee that the provincial treasury was working closely with the national government to ensure that sufficient budget was available for the vaccine roll out.
 In addition, provincial treasury was also monitoring the types of vaccine arriving in the country.